Batak massacre: Witness accounts

-"There was not a roof left, not a whole wall standing; all was a mass of ruins...
+There was not a roof left, not a whole wall standing; all was a mass of ruins...
 We looked again at the heap of skulls and skeletons before us, and we observed that they were all small and that the articles of clothing intermingled with them and lying about were all women's apparel.
 These, then, were all women and girls.
 From my saddle I counted about a hundred skulls, not including those that were hidden beneath the others in the ghastly heap nor those that were scattered far and wide through the fields.
 The skulls were nearly all separated from the rest of the bones – the skeletons were nearly all headless.

 These women had all been beheaded...and the procedure seems to have been, as follows: They would seize a woman, strip her carefully to her chemise, laying aside articles of clothing that were valuable, with any ornaments and jewels she might have about her.
-Then as many of them as cared would violate her, and the last man would kill her or not as the humour took him....We looked into the church which had been blackened by the burning of the woodwork, but not destroyed, nor even much injured.
+Then as many of them as cared would violate her, and the last man would kill her or not as the humour took him....

+We looked into the church which had been blackened by the burning of the woodwork, but not destroyed, nor even much injured.
 It was a low building with a low roof, supported by heavy irregular arches, that as we looked in seemed scarcely high enough for a tall man to stand under.
 What we saw there was too frightful for more than a hasty glance.

 An immense number of bodies had been partially burnt there and the charred and blackened remains seemed to fill it half way up to the low dark arches and make them lower and darker still, were lying in a state of putrefaction too frightful to look upon.
 I had never imagined anything so horrible.
 We all turned away sick and faint, and staggered out of the fearful pest house glad to get into the street again.

 We walked about the place and saw the same thing repeated over and over a hundred times.
 Skeletons of men with the clothing and flesh still hanging to and rotting together; skulls of women, with the hair dragging in the dust. bones of children and infants everywhere.
 Here they show us a house where twenty people were burned alive; there another where a dozen girls had taken refuge, and been slaughtered to the last one, as their bones amply testified.
-Everywhere horrors upon horrors..."
+Everywhere horrors upon horrors...

-The British commissioner, Mr. Baring describes the event "as perhaps the most heinous crime that has stained the history of the present century".
-In October Mr. Baring had to report again on the proceedings of the Turkish commission.
-After six weeks from the closing of the committee it had not been decided whether or not the Batak Massacre was a crime.